 Vacant apartments or homes are a major fact of life in University of California Davis.
 The current real estate vacancy rate here is 16.5%.
 This is higher than the rate of vacancies in 82.2% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, the University of California Davis neighborhood stands out for having an average per capita income lower than 99.5% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the University of California Davis neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.5% of the neighborhoods in America.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the University of California Davis neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.8% of the neighborhoods in CA. This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.